Ito teaches how to draft and knit to Peiji and Hachi.

 Ito got married, had children and start knitting for her children.

-What is another reason of the three women keep knitting in modern days which is full of entertainment?
+Why do the three women keep knitting in modern days which is full of entertainment?

 It is because they love the atmosphere around a knitter, which makes people feel calm.